The Inward Investment and International Taxation Review: Canada

 i Corporate residence

 A corporation will be deemed resident in Canada if it is incorporated in a Canadian jurisdiction.
 However, a corporation incorporated outside Canada may be resident in Canada if its central mind and management is exercised in Canada.
-Directors of such non-Canadian corporations should not hold meetings in Canada.
+Therefore, directors of such non-Canadian corporations should not hold meetings in Canada.
 Tiebreaker rules in Canada's treaties may determine in which of two jurisdictions a corporation is resident if it is otherwise unclear.
-For example, under the Canada–United States Income Tax Convention (1980) treaty, a corporation otherwise resident in both Canada and the US will be deemed resident in the jurisdiction of incorporation; otherwise, the competent authorities must decide.
+For example, under the Canada–United States Income Tax Convention (1980), a corporation otherwise resident in both Canada and the United States will be deemed resident in the jurisdiction of incorporation; otherwise, the competent authorities must decide.
 Under the Canada–United Kingdom Income Tax Convention, the competent authorities must decide.
 Other treaties may default to place of management.

 ii Branch or permanent establishment